RayHightower/RayHightower.com/_posts/2023-11-08-forming-storming-norming-performing.markdown

 Right after the team launches, everyone is excited and happy to work together.

 You have experienced this euphoria before.
 You've joined a new team.
 The people are new, the computers are new, everything is new.
-We humans are mezmerized by things that are new.
+We humans are mesmerized by things that are new.

 But newness wears off.
 And the frankness of reality remains.

 ### Storming

 As the euphoria of _Forming_ wears off, team members go through their first disagreement.
 Some members ask themselves "Why did I ever join these people?" and they quit the team.
-Others stick with the team, but their performance suffers becasue they're disgruntled.
+Others stick with the team, but their performance suffers because they're disgruntled.

 Many teams die during the _Storming_ stage.
 To make it to the next stage, the team must have a strong reason for being together in the first place.

 ### Norming

-The team reaches _Norming_ after they workth tough the disagreement of the previous stage.
-They decide that they want to work together afterall.
+The team reaches _Norming_ after they work through the disagreement of the previous stage.
+They decide that they want to work together after all.

 How does a team make it to _Norming_?

-To a chieve _Norming_, the team needs a noble cause to rally around, or a formidable enemy to target.
+To achieve _Norming_, the team needs a noble cause to rally around, or a formidable enemy to target.
 NASA had the moon mission as a noble cause during the 1960s.
 Noble causes can be better for team culture because of the good vibes that come along with the cause.

 ### Performing

 _Performing_ is the dream stage for most teams.
 A team that consistently delivers great results is performing.
-A team that receives referrals from tneir best clients is performing.
+A team that receives referrals from their best clients is performing.

 You will recognize the _performing_ stage because team members have honestly assessed individual strengths and weaknesses and they know how each member fits within the greater & more powerful whole.